Genesis Member Glossary on Important Terminology

 Pro-ration of benefits

-Means that, when you join Genesis during the financial year (e.g. not in January), certain stated benefits, such as medical savings, consultations, in-hospital dental treatment, internal medical / surgical appliances or prosthetics, etc., will be pro-rated from the date of commencement of membership to the end of that year.
+Means that, when you join Genesis during the financial year (e.g. not in January), certain stated benefits, such as medical savings, the Self Managed Fund (SMF), in-hospital dental treatment, internal medical / surgical appliances or prosthetics, etc., will be pro-rated from the date of commencement of membership to the end of that year.

 An example of this is your savings benefit.
 If you join the Scheme on 1 July, you will effectively have half of the annual savings benefit.